feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 # Remote Service Replication

-To provide a means of bridging to disparate Smalltalk environments together, allowing one image to define the UI and another to hold the domain objects.
+To provide a means of bridging two disparate Smalltalk environments together, allowing one image to define the UI and another to hold the domain objects.

 ## High-level Operations

 * Send message to service partner
 * Replicate changes to service objects (and their object graphs? and their collections?)

-## Requirements of Environment
+## Requirements of Smalltalk Environment

 * Object Finalization
 * Weak value collections